 The arpent is a medieval and post-medieval unit of both area and length, depending on the region of use, with usage prominent in French countries, such as Quebec, Louisiana, and part of the Mississippi Valley in America.

-- As an area, the arpent is typically defined as approximately 0.85 acres or 36,800 square feet (
+As an area, the arpent is typically defined as approximately 0.85 acres or 36,800 square feet (3,420 square meters).

-square meters). - As a length, it is roughly 192 feet (
+As a length, it is roughly 192 feet (58.47 meters).

-meters).
 The arpent was used extensively during the colonial period to measure and divide land, especially in agricultural contexts.

 Arpent Historical

+The arpent has evolved from the Roman actus, a measure of land that could be cultivated in a day with the help of a pair of oxen.
+In medieval France, the word "arpent" was transformational and became the measuring instrument of land division in France.
 What stands out as pretty special about this arpent system is the impact it exercised over land traditions.
 The areas where it was used, for instance in the Mississippi River Valley, resulted in long and narrow land parcels, with narrow facing the rivers.
 Positioning was excellent for both irrigation for farming and movement of canoe/craft either upwards or downwards along this water body.

 Conversion to Other Units